The Mining Act of 1971.

 b.
 Mining operations where the affected land does not exceed one acre in area.

 c.
 Plants engaged in processing minerals produced elsewhere and whose refuse does not affect more than one acre of land.

 d.
-Excavation or grading when conducted solely in aid of on-site farming or of on-site construction for purposes other than mining.
+Excavation or grading when conducted solely for on-site construction for purposes other than mining.

 e.
 Removal of overburden and mining of limited amounts of any ores or mineral solids when done only for the purpose and to the extent necessary to determine the location, quantity, or quality of any natural deposit, provided that no ores or mineral solids removed during exploratory excavation or mining are sold, processed for sale, or consumed in the regular operation of a business, and provided further that the affected land resulting from any exploratory excavation does not exceed one acre in area.

 f.
 Excavation or grading where all of the following apply:

 1. The excavation or grading is conducted to provide soil or other unconsolidated material to be used without further processing for a single off-site construction project for which an erosion and sedimentation control plan has been approved in accordance with Article 4 of Chapter 113A of the General Statutes.

 2. The affected land, including nonpublic access roads, does not exceed five acres.